-- St Mark's CEP School will ensure that children are taught about safeguarding, including online safety, as part of providing a broad and balanced curriculum.
-This will include covering relevant issues through Relationships Education (primary schools) and Health Education (for all state-funded schools). - We recognise that School plays an essential role in helping children to understand and identify the parameters of what is appropriate child and adult behaviour, what is 'safe,' to recognise when they and others close to them are not safe, and how to seek advice and support when they are concerned.
-Our curriculum provides opportunities for increasing self-awareness, self-esteem, social and emotional understanding, assertiveness and decision making so that pupils have a range of age-appropriate contacts and strategies to ensure their own protection and that of others. - St Mark's CEP School recognises the crucial role we have to play in preventative education.
-Preventative education is most effective in the context of a whole-School approach which prepares pupils for life in modern Britain and creates a culture of zero tolerance for sexism, misogyny/misandry, homophobia, biphobic and sexual violence/harassment. - St Mark's CEP School has a clear set of values and standards, upheld and demonstrated throughout all aspects of School life which are underpinned by our behaviour policy and pastoral support system, as well as by a planned programme of evidence-based RSHE delivered in regularly timetabled lessons and reinforced throughout the whole curriculum.
-Our programme is fully inclusive and developed to be age and stage of development appropriate. - St Mark's CEP School recognise that a one size fits all approach will not be appropriate for all children, and a more personalised or contextualised approach, tailored to the specific needs and vulnerabilities of individual children might be needed, for example children who are victims of abuse and children with SEND. - Our school systems support children to talk to a range of staff.
+- Mersham Primary School will ensure that children are taught about safeguarding, including online safety, as part of providing a broad and balanced curriculum.
+This will include covering relevant issues through Sex and Relationships Education (RSE). - We recognise that school play an essential role in helping children to understand and identify the parameters of what is appropriate child and adult behaviour, what is 'safe', to recognise when they and others close to them are not safe, and how to seek advice and support when they are concerned.
+Our curriculum provides opportunities for increasing self-awareness, self-esteem, social and emotional understanding, assertiveness and decision making so that pupils have a range of age appropriate contacts and strategies to ensure their own protection and that of others. - Mersham Primary School recognises the crucial role we have to play in preventative education.
+Preventative education is most effective in the context of a whole-school approach which prepares pupils for life in modern Britain and creates a culture of zero tolerance for sexism, misogyny/misandry, homophobia, biphobic and sexual violence/harassment. - Mersham Primary School has a clear set of values and standards, upheld and demonstrated throughout all aspects of school life which are underpinned by our behaviour policy and pastoral support system, as well as by a planned programme of evidence-based RSHE delivered in regularly timetabled lessons and reinforced throughout the whole curriculum.
+Our programme is fully inclusive and developed to be age and stage of development appropriate. - Mersham Primary School recognise that a one size fits all approach will not be appropriate for all children, and a more personalised or contextualised approach, tailored to the specific needs and vulnerabilities of individual children might be needed, for example children who are victims of abuse and children with SEND. - Our school systems support children to talk to a range of staff.
 All children will be listened to and heard, and their concerns will always be taken seriously and acted upon as appropriate.